lukewaehner/math2001/README.md

 # The Mechanics of Proof

 This repository contains the Lean code for the book [The Mechanics of Proof](https://hrmacbeth.github.io/math2001), by [Heather Macbeth](https://faculty.fordham.edu/hmacbeth1), developed for the course Math 2001 at Fordham University.
+This repository is for David Swinarski's Math 2001 section R01 in Spring 2024.

 The Lean files corresponding to each chapter of the book are in the folder [`Math2001`](https://github.com/dswinarski/math2001/tree/main/Math2001).